grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Bastian unfolded his long skinny legs from a cramped-looking position where his feet were propped up on the control panel.
 He climbed up through the hatch and via the ladder to the bridge of the sail with Percy and Hemi following.
 The wind was blowing a little harder and the chop had kicked up.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin wispy antennas trailing from the top in the wind.
 Unusual for a submarine, it had a small viewport in the front of the sail through which the pilot could look.
 At the rear of the sail a stream of diesel smoke floated up and away behind it.
 The deck of the tiny sub was totally awash, running just under the surface of the water.

 As it got closer, they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
-Bastian, Hemi, and Percy climbed over the fairing of the _Prospect's_ sail and down to the deck.
+Bastian, Hemi, and Percy climbed over the fairing of the _Prospect_'s sail and down to the deck.
 Standing here, Percy was somewhat sickened to see the angle of the deck and the bow of her boat sitting much lower than usual, still weighed down by the tons of excess ballast water.

 A moment passed before a hatch opened at the top of the mini-sub's sail, and the head of a man with yellow spiked hair emerged.
 His arms were still inside the sail, working controls, and he was standing propped on something inside so he could get his head and shoulders high enough above the fairing to see as he guided his craft alongside the _Prospect_.